ProjectPersephone/WebL0/README.md

 Once upon a time, during a period of climate change, a tribe migrating in search of better land and better neighbors camped for the night, at the base of a mountain, only to discover in the morning that one of their little girls was missing.

 They traced her footprints up a mountain slope, up into snow.
-At the top of a ridge, they found themselves looking down into a very deep caldera, lushly forested.
+At the top of a ridge, they found themselves looking down into a very deep caldera, lushly forested, with the cries of animals echoing off the caldera walls.
 They also found themselves looking down a very steep, icy slope.
 The little girl was at the snow line.
 "I can't climb back up!", she cried.
-"It's too icy!"
+"It's too icy!
+But I found berries down there!"

 So the whole clan gathered at the top of the slope, and one by one, they all slid down.
 Then they descended further into a veritable Land of Milk and Honey.
 What they didn't know, however, is that they were also descending into a pit of zoonotic viruses.